KVIL: KVIL HD2

-As of October 7, 2015, KVIL-HD2 broadcasts a smooth jazz format as "The Oasis."
+On October 7, 2015, KVIL-HD2 jettisoned its Christian rock format and flipped to smooth jazz as "The Oasis 103.7 HD2", which was relocated from sister station KMVK's HD2 channel.
 Previously, co-owned KMVK's HD2 sub-channel carried smooth jazz from the days when KOAI and KMVK's main channel called itself "The Oasis".
+Sometime in July 2017, "The Oasis" was retooled to have an expanded jazz playlist and live personalities.
+While the focus was still on smooth jazz, The Oasis rebranded itself as a "Modern Jazz" station.
+KVIL-HD2's programming was also heard on Audacy's platform.